-The aim is to gain understanding of dominant water processes and emergent patterns in a changing word.
+The aim is to gain understanding of dominant water processes and emergent patterns in a changing world.
 We combine different types of spatial data and measurements (such as databases of physiography, meteorological grids, occasional field sampling, continuous field observations, satellite, radar, etc.) with the numerical modelling of processes, and the use of general assumptions to describe large-scale systems at high resolution.
 Some specific science questions are for instance:

 - What are the effects of change in society and environment on water resources?
 There are complex relationships and interactions between humans and the environment.
 Short term predictions can be made based on models combined with recent observations while long term predictions are made using estimated changes in scenario modelling (i.e. remedial measures, climate changes).

 - How can new data contribute to the improvement of process understanding and model accuracy?
 Open data and global datasets are currently evolving fast, through new techniques of earth observations, citizen’s observatories and public portals.
 The new data may be used for finding relations between physiography and water fluxes, model-parameter constrains and evaluation of model assumptions.